Google Algorithm Update News

-Gary Illyes, Webmaster Trends Analyst at Google, confirmed that “most algorithm updates go unnoticed, but we may communicated about he named ones, like mobile friendly”.
+Gary Illyes, a Webmaster Trends Analyst at Google, confirmed that “most algorithm updates go unnoticed, but we may communicate about the named ones, like mobile friendly.”

-Webmaster Trends Analysts, John Mueller and Gary Illyes confirmed that Google makes “changes almost every day” and that they “have 3 updates a day in average” respectively.
+Webmaster Trends Analysts, John Mueller and Gary Illyes confirmed that Google makes “changes almost every day” and that they “have 3 updates a day on average,” respectively.

 Keep informed about the latest Google Updates.

 This Google algorithm update resource page keeps you informed about: